 AdobeStock © photobyphotoboy

-The shortage of skilled workers is affecting the country's economy and prosperity.
-More open immigration laws for skilled workers from abroad are intended to counteract this shortage.
-Germany is implementing improvements to its immigration laws so that qualified skilled workers from countries outside the EU and the EEA are offered secure prospects for work, study, and training in Germany.
-The Act on the Further Development of Skilled Worker Immigration will come into force in three stages by June 2024.
-The first regulations came into force on November 18, 2023, and are summarized below.
+The shortage of skilled workers is hampering the country’s economy and prosperity.
+More open immigration laws for skilled workers from abroad are intended to address this shortage.
+Germany is implementing improvements to its immigration laws to offer qualified professionals from countries outside the EU and the EEA secure opportunities for work, study, and training in Germany.
+The Act on the Further Development of Skilled Worker Immigration will come into effect in three phases by June 2024.
+On November 18, 2023, the first provisions came into effect, which are summarized below.

-From November 18, 2023, recognized skilled workers will be entitled to a residence permit if all requirements are met.
+As of November 18, 2023, recognized skilled workers are entitled to a residence permit if all requirements are met.
 In addition, skilled workers who have entered the country may work in any non-regulated profession.
-This means that if a skilled worker has completed qualified vocational training or holds a university degree that is recognized in Germany, they are not restricted to jobs related to this training when looking for work.
-There are exceptions for regulated professions.
+Thus, if a skilled worker can demonstrate qualified vocational training or a university degree that has been recognized in Germany, they are not limited to jobs related to that training when looking for work.
+Exceptions apply to regulated professions.

 Changes to the EU Blue Card:

 The EU Blue Card is a residence permit for university graduates and specialists in certain occupational groups from third countries.
-The following requirements for the issuance of the EU Blue Card have been eased:
+The following requirements for issuing the EU Blue Card have been relaxed:

 Changes for professional drivers:

-The Federal Employment Agency will make it easier to obtain approval to employ professional drivers from third countries by eliminating the requirement to check the professional qualifications.
-In addition, there will no longer be a priority check, and language skills will no longer need to be demonstrated upon entry.
+The Federal Employment Agency’s approval process for employing professional drivers from third countries is simplified by eliminating the requirement to verify professional qualifications.
+Additionally, priority checks are no longer required, and language proficiency no longer needs to be demonstrated upon entry.

-Further information can be found in our information center and in our handouts for companies and advisors.
+Further information can be found in our information center as well as in our guides for businesses and for consultants.

-You can read the entire text of the law here.
+You can read the full text of the law here.